-- Characteristics At first, she appears to be what she claims to be: a charming entertainer, a good hostess, and a vibrant person.
-However, as the story unfolds, she is seen to be envious and resentful as well as capable of plotting the death of her rival. - 2.
-She is a developing character in the sense that she changes as the reader comes to know more about her.
+- Characteristics She is larger and darker than Grace Ansley.
+She is the mother of Jenny Slade. - She is a developing character in the sense that she changes as the reader comes to know more about her.
+At first, she appears to be what she claims to be: a charming entertainer, a good hostess, and a vibrant person.
+However, as the story unfolds, she is seen to be envious and resentful as well as capable of plotting the death of her rival.